rsadwick/videojs-disable-progress/README.md

 # Disable Progress

-Disable Progress bar from being clicked on.
+This videojs plugin allows you to disable video progress.
 Useful for preroll videos where you need to disable the user from progressing/scrubbing the video.

 ## Getting Started
 Download [videojs](http://www.videojs.com/)